astronomer/docs/archived_software_docs/version-0.28/configure-deployment.md

 Each individual Scheduler will be provisioned with the AU specified in **Scheduler Resources**.
 For example, if you set **Scheduler Resources** to 10 AU and **Scheduler Count** to 2, your Airflow Deployment will run with 2 Airflow Schedulers using 10 AU each for a total of 20 AU.

 To increase the speed at which tasks are scheduled and ensure high-availability, we recommend provisioning 2 or more Airflow Schedulers for production environments.
-For more information on the Airflow 2.0 Scheduler, refer to Astronomer's ["The Airflow 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).
+For more information on the Airflow 2.0 Scheduler, refer to Astronomer's ["The Apache Airflow® 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).

 ### Triggerer